-Due to the devastation and subsequent restoration efforts resulting from Hurricane Sandy in late 2012, the Operations and Demonstration phase of the project have not yet begun.
-Therefore, no conclusions are being reported at this time.
+Due to the devastation and subsequent restoration efforts resulting from Hurricane Sandy in late 2012, the Operations and Demonstration phase of the project was delayed.
+However, Hurricane Sandy also gave us a unique and valuable opportunity to assess some of the deployed technologies under duress.
+These lessons learned will be described below.